 Extra finished or Plated.
 When the cast iron products were coated with an outer finish of nickel or chromium, they were extra finished.
 The finish was either dull or polished.

 Hammered.
 Metal that was deliberately dimpled in manufacture is hammered.
 Hammered products are tougher to locate than regular items.

 Hinged.
-When a lid and bottom were hooked together as a set, it is referred to as hinged.
+When a lid and bottom are hooked together as a set, it is referred to as hinged.
 Examples would be found among skillet/lids; dutch oven/lids, and even waffle irons/bases.

 Porcelain or enamel finish.
-Starting in the 20’s, Griswold began to produce some porcelain or enamel finished items in four colors: turquoise blue, canary yellow, jade green and mandarin red.
-They seemed to coat just the outside of skillets and lids in the porcelain while the inside remains black iron.
-In the 30’s, they changed colors and expanded their porcelainizing to a variety of cookware styles, like covered casseroles, fish boats, even individual dutch service ovens with lids.
-These newer colors were usually two toned, like red with cream or yellow with gray.
+Starting in the ’20s, Griswold began to produce some porcelain or enamel-finished items in four colors: turquoise blue, canary yellow, jade green, and mandarin red.
+They seemed to coat just the outside of skillets and lids in the porcelain while the inside remained black iron.
+In the 30s, they changed colors and expanded their porcelainizing to a variety of cookware styles, like covered casseroles, fish boats, and even individual Dutch service ovens with lids.
+These newer colors were usually two-toned, like red with cream or yellow with gray.
 All of the porcelain items tend to bubble in manufacture causing pinholes in the finish or to chip and stain from use.
 It’s hard to find them in mint condition.

 Note: Doris ran a site at griswoldcookware.com for 20+ years.
 This is one of the posts that she wrote while she was running the site (from around the 1990s through about 2018).
 All opinions expressed herein are those of Doris.